tjanczuk/edge/README.md

 });
 ```

 The .NET code implements the multiplyBy2 function.
-It generates two numbers, calls back into the `add` function exported from node.js to add them, multiples the result by 2, and returns the result back to node.js:
+It generates two numbers, calls back into the `add` function exported from node.js to add them, multiples the result by 2 in .NET, and returns the result back to node.js:

 ```c#
 using System;